agracey/devtoolsblog/content/reviews/container-builds/Buildah.md

 sponsors: []
 tagline_1: "A tool that facilitates building OCI images"
 tagline_2: ""

+version: v1.17.1
 ---

 Buildah is a tool to build containers without needing docker.
-It can be

 # Experience
 Like a few of the other tools here, I've used Buildah for a few years and use it as my main tool.
 As usual, I will try to be as unbiased as possible but please let me know if you believe I've missed (or ignored) anything by accident!